By: Olena Midzhak

 People, Not Just Pipelines

 Colleagues who worked alongside Danylo during the transformation emphasize that the technical architecture was only part of the story.
 The harder work was cultural: helping experienced engineers adopt an entirely new way of thinking about infrastructure delivery.
+What set the effort apart, according to members of the cloud engineering leadership team, was the patience behind it.
+Rather than building a system and handing it over, Danylo brought people along, explained the reasoning, and made sure the team felt ownership rather than just compliance.

 When Compliance Becomes a Byproduct